djoole/couchpotato.provider.HDO/README.md

-#Important
-This provider isn't working at the moment.
-The username/password retreiving from config file does not work.
-Any help appreciated.

 #couchpotato.provider.HDO
 HD-Only Torrent Provider integration into CouchPotato.

 #How-to install

-Make a folder named HDO at your custom_plugins folder, which is located within your config folder.
+1. Go to your custom_plugins folder, which is located within your config folder.
 See Settings->About->Directories (second folder is your config folder) for location.
+2. Enter this command : *git clone https://github.com/djoole/couchpotato.provider.HDO.git hdonly*

+Or if you don't have git :
+1. Make a folder named hdonly in your custom_plugins folder
-Place the init.py and main.py file inside this HDO folder.
+2. Place the init.py and main.py file inside this hdonly folder.

 #How-to use

 Once installed as above, go about activating the provider as you would with any other provider in CouchPotato.

+Options available :
+- Download only torrents with at least a VO audio track
+- Download only torrents with at least a VF audio track
+- Download only torrents with at least a VFQ audio track
+- Download only torrents with x265 encoding

 #Contribute/Issues